AaravD123/Fencing-Coach-AI/README.md

 Open the Start folder

-Right-click one_click_start.ps1 → “Run with PowerShell”
+Right-click start fencing coach - open

 Wait for setup to complete — your browser will open with the chatbot
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------